-AWS was good, they offer the first year free, which is why I tried them out.
+AWS was great, they offer the first year free, which is why I tried them out.
 I found it surprisingly easy to get things set up with a LAMP stack and turn everything up.
 I did find AWS a bit cluttered with so much stuff, and complicated where it didn’t need to be.
 But this was mostly due to having so many features and options to use.
 I just didn’t need them.

 And while I was setting up a few things and searching for some advice/information, I came across several DigitalOcean tutorials.
 Which were incredibly well written and super helpful.
 I soon learned about this DigitalOcean company and was like “what the heck, let’s give these guys a try”.
 I mean, they have a 1GB, 1CPU, 30GB SSD and 2TB bandwidth plan for 10$ a month…that’s less than what I was paying for shared hosting on GoDaddy.
 You heard that right!
 The odds are, if you are paying for a business-grade shared hosting plan, you are probably paying around $10-20 a month.
 That’s $10-20 for a shared hosting account with restricted resources on all services.
 You can get a dedicated VPS server for the same price or less with 100% control over everything on the server.

 Now, I get it, not everyone is a server admin, and we all like our Cpanel, etc. But during this journey, I came across a free opensource web control panel (actually I came across quite a few).
 I tested out 3-4 of these free open source control panels, with the top choices being Sentora, Vesta, Zpanel, and ISPConfig.
 My favorite ended by being Sentora and Vesta.
 Vesta was great and very simple, but I decided to go with Sentora.
 You can fire up a Linux server on DigitalOcean, run 2-3 commands and Sentora will install itself and the LAMP stack and you have yourself a fully functioning web server with a control panel system like Cpanel.
 All in 10 minutes!